European Agency for Safety and Health at Work: Campaigning and awareness-raising

 EU-OSHA raises awareness about occupational safety and health through its Healthy Workplaces Campaigns, run with partners in over 30 European countries since 2000.
 Each 25-month campaign focuses on a specific theme, such as digitalisation (2023-25) or psychosocial risks and mental health at work (2026-28).
 As part of these campaigns, EU-OSHA produces freely available information, practical guides, tools, and communication materials, translated into over 20 European languages.
 These campaigns are conducted in partnership with more than 100 campaign and media partners, as well as through the agency's network of national focal points and the Enterprise Europe Network.

 Linked to and acting as an annual focus for campaigns, EU-OSHA is coordinating the European Week for Safety and Health at Work, held each year in October, when events such as training sessions, conferences and workshops are held.
 Such events are organised across Europe by the focal points in Member States.

 EU-OSHA, together with national safety and health organisations, has produced animated films highlighting workplace health and safety.
 The main character, Napo, represents a typical employee who encounters various hazards but also suggests improvements.
+In his first film, "Napo in...
+The Best Signs Story", he intentionally doesn't follow the signs to learn a lesson.